-Hate groups alive and well in NJ, and one plans march in Princeton
+Hate groups alive and well, and one will bring Princeton to a halt Saturday

 A new study finds flyers being distributed by white supremacist groups are increasingly showing up on college campuses across the country, including New Jersey.